AvolitesLtd/TitanManual/docs/titan-basics/workspace-windows.md

 If you set a [halo on fixture buttons](../patching/changing-the-patch.md#fixture-button-halo), the halo colour is also used in other windows; fixture buttons can also have an automatic halo to help identify different types of fixture, which is also used in the patch window.

-On the Diamond 9 and Diamond 7, the halo colour set on playbacks is used in the level bargraph lighting and the playback indicator.
+On the Diamond 9 and Diamond 7, the halo colour set on playbacks is used in the LED lighting for the faders/rotary controls.

 ## Touch Keyboard